 Begin exploring the Western Cape with visits to Hout Bay (an historic fishing town on a beautiful bay), the Cape of Good Hope and Cape Point.
 This coastal scenery is rugged and dramatic, a place where Atlantic Ocean waves hammer the rocks, and the views are stunning.
 Soak in all the natural beauty of the area at your leisure before heading to Stellenbosch, where you’ll spend your first night.

 On your second day, visit the Kayamandi Township with a local community leader to learn more about township culture in South Africa before, during and after apartheid.
 There are still problems in the townships, even today, but they’re much better than they were during the apartheid era.
 A visit to this township gives you a chance to interact with the Xhosa locals in a unique way, and to gain a new respect for South Africa’s struggles.

 After your township visit, head into the wine country around Stellenbosch and Franschhoek to taste some of the renowned wine made in this area.
 In addition to wine, sample locally-made port, cheese and chocolate, followed by a trip to the southernmost point in Africa — Cape Agulhas.

 On the last day of your tour, choose from two possible options — a relaxing day in the seaside resort town of Hermanus, famous for land-based whale-watching, or a shark cage diving adventure in Gansbaai (own expense).

-Please see the Itinerary below for details on each day of the tour.
+Consult the itinerary section below for more details on each day of your trip.

 Day 1: Cape Town – Hout Bay – Cape Point – Cape of Good Hope – Stellenbosch